 The current Intestacy Rules can be found here.

 At present, unmarried partners or people who are co-habiting are not recognised by the Intestacy Rules.
-The Rules also set out how much certain categories of claimant can receive in an intestacy.
+The Rules also set out how many certain categories of claimant can receive in an intestacy.
 In some cases the amount is determined by a straight division of the Estate, in other cases, specific amounts can be paid.

 If there is no Will and no-one is entitled to the Estate under the Intestacy Rules the assets of the deceased will pass to the Government under the “bona vacantia” rules.